 The following are some suggestions to overcome any reluctance in talking to your doctor about a dementia diagnosis, and exactly how to help make the conversation as productive as you possibly can.

 - Bring a buddy.
 It’s reassuring to have the support of a dependable caregiver, friend or family member during the appointment.
 If at all possible, this person can provide more information to the doctor in addition to any concerns being noticed from their perspective.

 - Don’t wait.
 The natural instinct may be to put off bringing up something that could potentially be so life-changing.
 However, time is of the essence in receiving a correct diagnosis as well as the most effective treatment.

 - Compare then and now.
 Share with the physician the specific changes that are causing concern.
 For instance, a cherished older adult might be a retired math teacher who, up until last month, didn’t have to think twice about balancing the checkbook, but lately is experiencing some confusion with the task.

 The doctor can review medicines to see if adverse reactions are generating a problem, and schedule tests and assessments to determine the best plan of action.

 Charter Home Health’s kind and friendly caregiving companions are always readily available to accompany older adults to medical appointments and procedures, and to help make life easier and more manageable in a number of different ways as well.
-Contact us online or over the phone at 215-935-6321 for more details about our dementia care in Philadelphia and nearby communities.
+Contact us online or over the phone at 215-935-6321 for more details about our dementia care and our other services for at home care in Philadelphia and nearby communities.